An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Feedback Arc Set for Tournament Graphs

 By Lemma \ref{lemma:enoughsvms} and the fact that $d > \Theta(\ve N / \log n)$, we need to make $\Omega(\ve^2 N / \log^2 n)$ many single vertex moves to create such a new move.
 Since each single vertex move we make in the algorithm is such that its realized cost improvement is $\Omega(\ve d / \log n)$ (by Lemma \ref{lemma:realizedimprovement}), and that $d > \Theta(\ve N / \log n)$, the cost improvement due to each move is $\Omega(\ve^2 N / \log^2 n)$.
 The lemma follows. \end{proof}

-Thus, the cost of the feedback arc set is reduced heavily before new significant cost improving single vertex moves are created.
+Thus, the cost of the feedback arc set is reduced heavily before new strong single vertex moves are created.
 However, since the feedback arc set cost induced by any permutation is $O(N^2)$, the algorithm does not need to check if such a new move has been created too many times, which leads us to the next two lemmas.

 \begin{lemma} The loop on line 15 in {\sf ApproxLocalImprove} has $O(\ve^{-4}\log^4 n)$ iterations. \end{lemma} \begin{proof}

 The loop terminates when there is no remaining move $u \to j$ such that TestMove$(\pi, V, W, u, j) > \frac78 \ve d / \log n$.
 Note that even if multiple such moves are created at the end of one iteration, all of them will be made in the next iteration.
 Since we need to improve the cost by at least $\Omega(\ve^4 N^2 / \log^4 n)$ in order to get such a move by Lemma \ref{lemma:enoughsvms-fascost}, and the maximum cost of the feedback arc set is $\binom{N}{2}$ and the total cost cannot go below $0$, the outer loop can repeat at most $O(\ve^{-4}\log^4 n)$ times. \end{proof}